ScottishPower

-Scottish Power is a vertically integrated energy company based in Glasgow, Scotland.
+Scottish Power Limited, trading as ScottishPower, is a vertically integrated energy company based in Glasgow, Scotland.
 It is a subsidiary of Spanish utility firm Iberdrola.

 ScottishPower is the distribution network operator for Central and Southern Scotland, Merseyside, North Wales and parts of Cheshire and Shropshire.
 It is also the transmission owner for the south of Scotland.
 The company also supplies electricity and gas to homes and businesses around the United Kingdom and generates power for supply to the grid.
-It owned PPM Energy in the United States which has now been folded into Avangrid.
+It owned PPM Energy in the United States, which has now been folded into Avangrid.

-Not to be confused with Scottish Power Company Limited (1909–48).

 History

 Foundation

 ScottishPower was formed in 1990, in preparation for the privatisation of the previously state-owned Scottish electricity industry the following year.
 Previously the UK government had privatised the English and Welsh electricity industry by splitting the market into 12 regional electricity companies (RECs) and two power generators.
 However, in Scotland, the industry was already organised on an integrated generation, distribution, and supply basis, and this integration survived the privatisation to become a model for the rest of the United Kingdom.
-ScottishPower was largely formed from the larger of the two Scottish electricity boards, the South of Scotland Electricity Board, whilst the other, the North of Scotland Hydro Board, eventually became part of the Scottish & Southern Energy Group (the nuclear power stations in Scotland were spun off into a third company, Scottish Nuclear, which was not sold off with ScottishPower and Scottish Hydro Electric, but was sold later as part of British Energy).
+ScottishPower was largely formed from the bigger of the two Scottish electricity boards, the South of Scotland Electricity Board, whilst the smaller, the North of Scotland Hydro Board, eventually became part of the Scottish & Southern Energy Group (the nuclear power stations in Scotland were spun off into a third company, Scottish Nuclear, which was not sold off with ScottishPower and Scottish Hydro Electric, but was sold later as part of British Energy).

 MANWEB and Southern Water

 ScottishPower was the larger of the two Scottish energy companies and benefited from being both a generator and supplier of power.
 In 1995 it acquired the regional electricity company MANWEB, which supplied Merseyside, North Wales and parts of Cheshire.
 In 1996 the company diversified into the water supply business with the purchase of Southern Water (which was sold again in 2002).

-When the supply of energy into British homes was opened up to competition, ScottishPower entered this market, stealing share from the previous gas supply monopoly British Gas and also building new market share in England and Wales.
+When the supply of energy into British homes was opened up to competition, ScottishPower entered this market, taking market share from the previous gas supply monopoly British Gas and also gaining new market share in England and Wales.

-Thus
+Scottish Telecom

 ScottishPower established the telecommunications company, Thus (originally known as Scottish Telecom) and then floated it on the London Stock Exchange in 2002.